Stewart Cohen: Zodiac cruise, Zodiac cruise by waterfall

 Because of our environmental commitment and the outstanding quality of our adventures, World Wildlife Fund has chosen Natural Habitat Adventures as its worldwide travel partner, a designation we’re very proud of!
 When you book your Lindblad Expeditions cruise with us, a portion of your trip fee supports WWF.

-Avoid the crowds on an intimate small-group adventure to Alaska's best wildlife spots, including the brown bears of Katmai, Kenai Fjords and the backcountry wilderness of Denali National Park.
+See more of wild Alaska on an intimate small-group adventure to Alaska's best wildlife spots, including the brown bears of Katmai, Kenai Fjords and the backcountry wilderness of Denali National Park.
 13 Days / Jun - Aug, From $10895

 An exclusive small-ship adventure to view the world's largest coastal grizzlies up close!
 Walk the shores as enormous brown bears dig for clams, forage for grasses and pursue salmon in tidal pools.
 8 Days / Jun - Sep, From $9295